|Title:||Associate Professor of Law

 1525 Senate Street

-Josh Gupta-Kagan is an Associate Professor of Law and specializes in legal issues affecting children and families, especially child welfare and juvenile justice issues.
-He teaches a juvenile justice clinic and Interviewing, Counseling, and Negotiation.
-Prior to joining the University of South Carolina faculty, he practiced as a Senior Attorney at the Children's Law Center, a legal services organization in the District of Columbia devoted to a wide range of children's legal issues.
-He worked at the DC Children's Law Center for six years, representing children and family members in District of Columbia Family Court cases, and successfully advocating for legislative reforms.
-He has contributed to the District of Columbia's 2007 statute governing custody actions filed by third parties, the re-establishment of a housing program for families of children at risk of entering foster care, the expansion of guardianship subsidies to non-kin and extension of subsidies to age 21, and various District statutes and regulations related to abuse and neglect law and education law.
+Josh Gupta-Kagan is an Associate Professor of Law and specializes in legal issues affecting children and families, especially child protection and juvenile justice issues.
+He teaches the Juvenile Justice Clinic; Parents, Children, and the State; Juvenile Justice; and Interviewing, Counseling, and Negotiation.
+Prior to joining the University of South Carolina faculty, he practiced for six years at the Children’s Law Center, a legal services organization in the District of Columbia devoted to a wide range of children's legal issues.
+He represented children and family members in District of Columbia Family Court cases, and successfully advocated for various legislative reforms.

 Professor Gupta-Kagan previously taught as a lecturer-in-law in the Washington University in St. Louis Law School's Civil Justice Clinic, and as an adjunct professor at the Georgetown University Law Center.
 He received his bachelor's degree from Yale College and his J.D. from the New York University School of Law, where he was a Root-Tilden-Kern Public Interest Scholar.
 He clerked for the Hon.
 Marsha S. Berzon of the U.S. Court of Appeals for the Ninth Circuit.